Scientific method: Certainty, probabilities, and statistical inference

 Claims of scientific truth can be opposed in three ways: by falsifying them, by questioning their certainty, or by asserting the claim itself to be incoherent.
 (Note: ...simplified and (post-modern) philosophy notwithstanding.(Gauch Jr 2002)) Incoherence, here, means internal errors in logic, like stating opposites to be true; falsification is what Popper would have called the honest work of conjecture and refutation — certainty, perhaps, is where difficulties in telling truths from non-truths arise most easily.

-Measurements in scientific work are usually accompanied by estimates of their uncertainty.
-The uncertainty is often estimated by making repeated measurements of the desired quantity.
-Uncertainties may also be calculated by consideration of the uncertainties of the individual underlying quantities used.
-Counts of things, such as the number of people in a nation at a particular time, may also have an uncertainty due to data collection limitations.
-Or counts may represent a sample of desired quantities, with an uncertainty that depends upon the sampling method used and the number of samples taken.
+Scientific measurements include uncertainty estimates, calculated through repeated measurements, error propagation from underlying quantities, or sampling limitations. uncertainty.
+Counts of things may represent a sample of desired quantities, with an uncertainty that depends upon the sampling method used and the number of samples taken.

 In the case of measurement imprecision, there will simply be a 'probable deviation' expressing itself in a study's conclusions.
 Statistics are different.
 Inductive statistical generalisation will take sample data and extrapolate more general conclusions, which has to be justified — and scrutinised.
 It can even be said that statistical models are only ever useful, but never a complete representation of circumstances.